Stability of the Theta Method for Systems with Multiple Time-Delayed Variables: Case Study

 Decreasing the parameter $\theta$ to values smaller than $0.5$ leads to numerical methods with higher damping.
 For example, setting $\theta=0$ corresponds to the \ac{bem}, which strongly overdamps all system modes.
 However, not all modes are ensured to be overdamped for $0 < \theta < 0.5$.
 This is especially true for values close to $0.5$, which is also a common choice in commercial software implementations \cite{powerfactory}.
 For example, setting $\theta=0.49$ introduces a dichotomy in the response of the Theta method, where most modes get numerically underdamped as $h$ increases (like $s_1$ in Fig.~\ref{fig:ND_049b}) yet there also exist modes that appear slightly overdamped (e.g.,~$s_3$ in Fig.~\ref{fig:ND_049c}).
 To further confirm the validity of these results, we carry out a \ac{tdi} of the nonlinear system model considering a three-phase fault at bus~6 occurring at $t=1.0$~s and cleared after $80$~ms by opening the line that connects buses 5 and~6.
 Figure~\ref{fig:ND_049_tds_syn3} shows the rotor speed of \ac{sm}~3, which is the variable associated to $s_{3,4}$ with the largest participation factor.
 The figure indeed indicates that the damping of the obtained oscillation is higher for larger time steps.
+In Fig.~\ref{fig:ND_049_tds_syn3}, we estimate the numerical error accumulation over time using a reference trajectory obtained with $h = 0.0001$~s and for a duration of 15~s.
+For $h = 0.001$~s, the maximum and average errors are $7.4 \cdot 10^{-6}$ and $1.2 \cdot 10^{-7}$, respectively, while for $h = 0.07$~s, they are $3.7 \cdot 10^{-4}$ and $-1.1 \cdot 10^{-6}$ respectively.